 The information and services on this website are for all children and young people with SEND that the local authority is responsible for, whether or not they have an Education, Health and Care Plan (EHCP), to help families to make the best decisions.

-Somerset's Local Offer is also an important resource for professionals to support understanding of the range of services and provision for children and young people with SEND across the county.
+Somerset's SEND Local Offer is also an important resource for professionals to support understanding of the range of services and provisions for children and young people with SEND across the county.

-You can read more about what we aim to do, how we will get there and the rules we are following in the useful documents page.
-And you can read more about our plan for improving services for children and young people with SEND in Somerset on our Written Statement of Action page.
+You can read more about what we aim to do, how we will get there in the SEND Strategy and our plans.
+And you can read more about our plan for improving services for children and young people with SEND in Somerset.